Jazz Studies

 For the advanced jazz student or the professional jazz artist wishing further study in performance, arranging, composition, and research.
 The MM in Jazz Studies also provides the academic credentials required for college teaching.
 The curriculum focuses on advanced concepts in improvisation, styles and analysis, jazz pedagogy, composing and arranging, and jazz history.
 There are weekly private lessons with a jazz artist/teacher as well as extensive combo, big band, and large jazz orchestra experience.
 Other studies are elective and emphasize areas of particular interest to jazz musicians, such as sound reinforcement, digital recording and editing, electronic music 20th Century music theory and history, and ethnic and world music.

 Each entering student must take a diagnostic examination in Jazz History, Jazz Theory and Arranging, and Functional Jazz Piano.
 If test results show that additional study is needed in these areas, the student will take courses in these subjects without degree credit.
-If the student passes all diagnostic examinations, it is possible to complete the M.M. requirements in one academic school year plus one summer semester.
-However, most students choose to take two school years to complete the degree.

 Each student presents a public recital with works representing a variety of historical and contemporary jazz styles and at least one original composition and arrangement.
 This performance is in addition to the numerous collaborative combo and big band concerts given by all students during each year of study.